Cisco CDR Call Termination Cause Codes Explained

 Cause codes describe signaling outcomes, not user intent.
 They do not capture media quality (use CMRs for that) or explain why a user chose to disconnect.

-Manually interpreting thousands of records is prone to error.
 Metropolis Corp's Expo XT UC Analytics Software automates this process, normalizing raw CDR data into plain English and providing dashboards for call completion rates and failure reasons.
+This significantly reduces troubleshooting time and improves visibility.

 Related Technical References